The season of goodwill could become the season of ill will if you fall victim to the cyber criminals

 Companies need to have robust cyber security strategy and policies, which are kept under review and continuously put to the test.
 For larger organisations, this can include ‘war games’ to test the response to a cyber crisis.
 At BT we regularly run sessions pitching so-called ‘red teams’ of ethical hackers trying to penetrate our defences against the ‘blue teams’ protecting the network.

-Whether you are a businessperson in Cardiff or Wrexham or a household in a remote part of Ceredigion, it is vital that we are all prepared to meet this threat.
+Whether you are a businessperson in Ipswich or Norwich or a household in a remote part of Benacre or the Broads, it is vital that we are all prepared to meet this threat.
 Financial loss is not the only risk.
 The recent attack on Britain’s healthcare system resulted in cancelled operations, missed appointments and delayed diagnoses.

 Realistically, online crime is unlikely to be eradicated entirely, but we- Internet Service Providers, Government and other organisations - are stepping up our collective efforts to curb the cyber criminals’ success rates through initiatives such as the Government’s Cyber Security Information Sharing Partnership, which BT is supporting.

 Through collaboration and consensus, I am confident we can win the battle against the rapidly-expanding cyber-crime industry.

 Mark Hughes is chief executive of BT Security, which employs more than 2,500 security professionals and operates from 15 Security Operations Centres around the world.
 BT Security protects some of the world’s best known multinational companies as well as the largest fixed and mobile communications network in the UK.